The starting point of this design was one of sentiment.

-The desire to keep it simple led interior designer Melanie Pounds and husband toward the purchase of a small 1920′s cottage.
-Pounds designed its kitchen around their first joint purchase – an antique worktable.
-The room is full of visually heavy pieces, yet they don’t weigh it down.
-To my untrained eye, the trick is the use of only two colors (almost monochromatic, with basic brown and black) and each element is visually equal.
-It’s hard to take my eyes off the warm wood of the worktable, but the dramatic soapstone range wall [detailed below] does the trick.
-Pounds selected the heavily veined slab knowing it would become “art” above the matte black LaCanche Cluny range.
-Counters are also soapstone, as well as the pair of Boston Williams farmhouse sinks – one on each side of the range.
+It’s hard to take my eyes off the warm wood of the worktable, but the dramatic soapstone range wall (above) does the trick.
+Pounds selected the heavily veined slab knowing it would look a lot like “art” above the matte black Lacanche Cluny range.
+Counters are also soapstone, as well as the pair of Boston Williams farmhouse sinks — one on each side of the range.
 Both were fitted with high arc Kraus faucets.
-Plank walls continue around the custom hood with its white oak brackets.
-The rough-hewn beams are also white oak, and the material is repeated again in the lower cabinets in a reeded finish.
+Off-white painted plank walls continue around the custom hood with its white oak brackets.
+The rough-hewn beams are also white oak, and the material is repeated again in the lower cabinets but with a reeded finish.

 (Source: House Beautiful)